farsonic/dhcp-sage/README.md

     - **IF** you suggested a new 'Device Label' in section 3 that is different from the current 'Label', THEN generate this exact line:
     `python3 dhcp_sage.py --mac {mac} --comment "Your new suggested label"`

-2. Set Environment VariablesBefore running the script, you must set the following environment variables in your terminal.
-This keeps your credentials secure and out of the codebase.# MikroTik Credentials export MIKROTIKE_HOST="192.168.0.254" export MIKROTIK_USERNAME="your_admin_username" export NIKROTIK_PASSWORD="your_router_password"
+2. Set Environment Variables
+Before running the script, you must set the following environment variables in your terminal.
+This keeps your credentials secure and out of the codebase.
+# MikroTik Credentials
+export MIKROTIKE_HOST="192.168.0.254"
+export MIKROTIK_USERNAME="your_admin_username"
+export NIKROTIK_PASSWORD="your_router_password"